No results were found...

 👍 Awesome!

 The structure of the page, the colors and copy are all nicely designed and very fitting to the target group.
-The longer testimonials with pictures make the page seem more trustworthy.
+The content above the fold is clear and concise and includes a CTA, with additional information below.

 🔧 Could be tweaked